awsdocs/aws-greengrass-developer-guide/doc_source/hardware-security.md

 + The hardware module must be resolvable by slot label, as defined in the PKCS\#11 specification\.
 + The private key must be generated and loaded on the HSM by using the vendor\-provided provisioning tools\.
 + The private key must be resolvable by object label\.
 + The core device certificate\.
-This is an AWS IoT client certificate that corresponds to the private key\.
+This is an IoT client certificate that corresponds to the private key\.
 + If you're using the Greengrass OTA update agent, the [OpenSSL libp11 PKCS\#11](https://github.com/OpenSC/libp11) wrapper library must be installed\.
 For more information, see [Configure Support for Over\-the\-Air Updates](#hardware-security-ota-updates)\.

 In addition, make sure that the following conditions are met: